ksu-cs-textbooks/cis526/content/x-examples/04-authentication/01-bypass.md

 * In the top-level Open API comment, we define a new `AuthToken` response that we'll send to the user when they request a token.
 * We create three routes.
 The first two, `/auth/bypass` and `/auth/cas`, for each of our authentication strategies.
 The last one, `/auth/token` will be used by our frontend to request a token to access the API.
-* Finally, we'll build a `authSuccess` function to handle actually sending the response to the user
+* Finally, we'll build a `authSuccess` function to handle actually sending the response to the user.

 Before moving on, let's go ahead and add this router to our `app.js` file along with the other routers: